MiSTer-devel/MacPlus_MiSTer/readme.md

 After a few seconds, the floppy disk icon should appear.
 Open the on-screen display using the F12 key and select the a disk image.
 The upload of the disk image will take a few seconds.
 If a bootable system is found on disk, a smiling Mac icon will appear.
 MacPlus will then begin booting into the desktop.

-## Floppy disk image format
+## Floppy disk support

+Internal and external floppy disk drives are both supported.
+The first and second entries in the OSD correspond to the internal and external floppy disk drives, respectively.

-Floppy disk images need to be in raw disk format (also known as "DiskDup" format) with a .dsk extension.
+Floppy disk images need to be in raw disk format (a.k.a.
+DiskDup format) with a .dsk extension.
 Single-sided 400k disk images must be exactly 409,600 bytes in size.
 Double-sided 800k disk images must be exactly 819,200 bytes in size.
 Disk Copy 4.2 files are not currently supported.
 They are largely the same as raw disk format, but include an additional 84-byte header.
 A tool to convert DC42 format to dsk is available [here](https://www.bigmessowires.com/2013/12/16/macintosh-diskcopy-4-2-floppy-image-converter/).

-Internal and external floppy disk drives are both supported.
-The first and second entries in the OSD correspond to the internal and external floppy disk drives, respectively.
+Currently, floppy disk images are not writable within the core.

-Currently, floppy disk images cannot be loaded while the Mac accesses a floppy disk.
+Floppy disk images cannot be loaded while the Mac accesses a floppy disk.
 Thus, it's recommended to wait for the desktop to appear until a second floppy can be inserted.
 Before loading a different disk image, it's recommended to eject the previously inserted disk image from within the OS.

+Note that the floppy disk drive will not be read when the CPU speed is set to 16 MHz.

-Official system disk images are available from an Apple support page [here](https://web.archive.org/web/20141025043714/http://www.info.apple.com/support/oldersoftwarelist.html).
+Official system disk images are available from an archived Apple support page [here](https://web.archive.org/web/20141025043714/http://www.info.apple.com/support/oldersoftwarelist.html).
 Under Linux these can be converted into the desired dsk format using [Linux StuffIt](http://web.archive.org/web/20060205025441/http://www.stuffit.com/downloads/files/stuffit520.611linux-i386.tar.gz), unar, and [dc2dsk](http://www.bigmessowires.com/dc2dsk.c), in that order.
 A shell script has been provided for convenience at [releases/bin2dsk.sh](releases/bin2dsk.sh).

 ## Hard disk support

-The MacPlus core currently implements only a subset of the SCSI commands.
+The MacPlus core supports SCSI hard drive images up to 2GB (HFS) in size, with a .vhd extension.
+The core currently implements only a subset of the SCSI commands.
 This is sufficient to read and write the disk, to boot from it, and to format it using the setup tools that come with System 6.0.8.

 The harddisk image to be used can be selected from the "Mount *.vhd" entry in the on-screen-display.
 Copy the boot.vhd to MacPlus folder and it will be automatically mounted at start.
 The format of the disk image is the same as the one used by the SCSI2SD project, documented [here](http://www.codesrc.com/mediawiki/index.php?title=HFSFromScratch).